DorukKorkmaz/soft-skills/README.md

   - Focus on being a specialist who provides a very specialized set of services to a very particular type of client.

 - Define goals for your career
-  - First, have a big goal such as being manager or entreprenuer
+  - First, have a big goal such as being manager or entrepreneur
   - Then, set smaller goals to reach your big goal

 - Improve your communication skills